darebalogun/SYSC3303G4/Readme.txt

 ElevatorSubSystem.java:

 	-> This file contains the ElevatorSubSystem class
-	-> The purpose of this class is to represent the Elevator Car as a unit -> It receives and send Datagram packets to the Scheduler using UDP communication -> It's functional features include opening/closing the door, buttons and lamps for floors, time delay between the opening/closing of the door and time delay in between floors.
+	-> The purpose of this class is run multiple Elevator's as a multiple thread unit

+	   time delay between the opening/closing of the door and time delay in between floors.
-	-> It also gets updates for next floor from the Scheduler
+	-> It also gets updates for next floor from the Scheduler Elevator.java:
+	->It receives and send Datagram packets to the Scheduler using UDP communication -> It's functional features include opening/closing the door, buttons and lamps for floors, ->
 ElevatorSubSystemTest.java:

 	-> This file contains the ElevatorSubSystemTest class